In this post, we’ll be talking about kennel cough remedies – ones that actually work!

 - Pick a room in the house that will not be used for the next couple of weeks.
-If you live in a one-bedroom apartment, you may need to use your room and make your dog a cosy corner.
+If you live in a one-bedroom apartment, you may need to use your room and make your dog a cozy corner.

 - Please give them the choice of nutritious foods and endless amounts of water in freshly cleaned bowls.

-- Sanitize their favourite toys before allowing them to have them to chew on and play with freely.
+- Sanitize their favorite toys before allowing them to have them to chew on and play with freely.
 Rubber and silicone toys can be cleaned with diluted 5% vinegar and warm water solution and rinsed thoroughly.

 - Visit your pup often.
-As long as you’re not severely immunoci=ompromised, hanging with kennel coughing dog is okay.
+As long as you’re not severely immunoci=ompromised, hanging with a kennel coughing dog is okay.
 The other animals are more at risk than you are.

 Kennel cough lasts for about two weeks.
 You may notice that their voice is still a little raspy or a cough here and there even after the infection has cleared.

 |Keep food & water bowls clean||Walk your dog with a collar – use a harness|